 James writes such dense yet enlightening paragraphs that kindle curiosity.
 For example, at the end of chapter four, ‘He was discovering that even hatred died a little at the end.
 But it still lasted longer than desire, longer even than love.
 Walking slowly in the sunshine and thinking of the weekend ahead, he smiled at the realization that what was most alive in him now was the capacity for mischief.’
 James, as always early in her novels, sets the scene with much hinting, veiling of the truth and making her own mischief.

-Read my review of An Unsuitable Job for a Woman, the first of two Cordelia Gray novels.
+Here’s my review of the first Cordelia Gray mystery:-

 If you like this, try:-